Faculty | Ted Striphas

 - CMCL C190: Introduction to Media

-- "Performing Scholarly Communication," Text and Performance Quarterly 32(1) (January 2012).
-[In press; an earlier version, including readers' comments, is available on The Differences & Repetitions
+- "Performing Scholarly Communication," Text and Performance Quarterly 32(1) (January 2012): 78-84.
+[An earlier version, including readers' comments, is available on The Differences & Repetitions Wiki]

 - "The Abuses of Literacy: Amazon Kindle and the Right to Read."
 Communication and Critical/Cultural Studies 7(3) (September 2010): 297-317.
-[An truncated and earlier version, including readers' comments, is available on The Differences & Repetitions Wiki]
+[An earlier, truncated version, including readers' comments, is available on The Differences & Repetitions Wiki]

 - "Acknowledged Goods: Cultural Studies and the Politics of Academic Journal Publishing."
 Communication and Critical/Cultural Studies 7(1) (March 2010): 3-25.
 [Lead article; an earlier version, including readers' comments, is available on The Differences & Repetitions Wiki]